-When booking your flight, please inform the airline of your need to travel with a powered or folding wheelchair or any other walking aid.
-You can check in two mobility aids at no extra cost (e.g. wheelchair and walker).
+When booking your flight, please inform the airline of your need to travel with a wheelchair, be it electric or folding, or any other walking aid.
+You can carry up to two mobility aids for free (e.g. wheelchair and walker).

-Alitalia will do its best to ensure that mobility aids are transported safely but some factors may prevent them from being transported.
-For full details, click here.
-In order to help us transport your mobility aid correctly, please download the Powered Mobility Aid information form and give it to the agent or attach it to your mobility aid.
+Although Alitalia does its best to ensure that mobility aids are transported safely, some factors may prevent them from being transported.
+To see all the details, please click here.
+To help us transport your mobility aid correctly, please download the Powered Mobility Aid information form and give it to a member of staff or attach it to your aid.

-If you wish, we can provide assistance between check-in and the gate or aircraft and between the gate and the arrivals lounge.
-Depending on the airport, you will be provided with an airport electric buggy or a wheelchair.
+You will be provided with assistance between check-in and the departing gate or aircraft and between the gate and the arrivals hall.

 WHEELCHAIR ON BOARD